Israel's Bank Leumi Q4 profit rises less than forecast

-TEL AVIV, Feb 26 (Reuters) - Bank Leumi LUMI.TA, one of Israel's two largest lenders, reported a smaller than expected rise in quarterly net profit.
+TEL AVIV, Feb 26 (Reuters) - Bank Leumi LUMI.TA, one of Israel's two largest lenders, reported a smaller than expected rise in quarterly net profit as interest income fell and it announced a new share buyback plan.

 Leumi declared a quarterly dividend of 297 million shekels, representing 40% of net income and down from 306 million in the third quarter.

-The bank's board also approved a new share buyback programme of up to 700 million shekels.
+The bank's board also approved a new share buyback programme for 2020 of up to 700 million shekels after buying a similar amount in 2019.

 ($1 = 3.4345 shekels)